FPtje/GLuaFixer/README.md

 `lint_spaceBetweenBraces` | Whether to warn about there being spaces between braces.
 This option used to be named `lint_spaceAfterBraces`.
 For backwards compatibility that option still works.
 `lint_spaceBeforeComma` | Whether to warn about spaces before the comma.
 This option depends on `prettyprint_spaceBeforeComma` on whether the space is wanted.
 `lint_spaceAfterComma` | Whether to warn about spaces after the comma.
 This option depends on `prettyprint_spaceAfterComma` on whether the space is wanted.
+`lint_maxLineLength` | Warn for lines longer than the given number.
+Set to 0 to disable.

 ### Pretty print options